cm-1/Kalman-and-Bayesian-Filters-in-Python/cm-1-reading-notes.md

 We use **likelihood** of measurement-given-model to update our **belief**.
 We also use our process model to update our **belief**.

+This example uses histograms because it is modelling a discrete scenario.
+But the cost of computation increases substantially the "resolution" of the problem is (e.g., the number of doors or wall segments).

 ## Elaborations:

 Below, I use `!` for "NOT" (i.e., negation) and `^` or `,` for "AND".